 You’ll also be fully reimbursed for tolls you pass between your pick-up and drop-off.

 Opportunities to Earn More

 Just because the average hourly income of Uber drivers is fairly low doesn’t mean you can’t make significantly more.
-If you’re aiming to make Uber your full-time job, or working part-time to make extra money fast, there are plenty of strategies that drivers use to boost how much money they make.
+If you’re aiming to make Uber your full-time job, or working this in addition to another part-time to make extra money , there are plenty of strategies that drivers use to boost how much money they make.

 The easiest way to multiply your earnings is to drive at peak hours and in the busiest areas.
 This is because Uber has a feature called surge pricing, which increases rates for riders when demand increases in relation to supply.

 The map on your driver app will shade in areas where prices are surging in real time, as well as the surge rate in specific neighborhoods.
 The surge rate is displayed as a multiplier that denotes how much more you will earn from base fares per trip.